Kerry is a Partner in the Disputed Wills and Trusts Team.

 Kerry also frequently advises on claims for financial provision from an estate pursuant to the Inheritance (Provision for Family and Dependants) Act 1975, proprietary estoppel claims, claims in relation to lifetime transactions on the basis that they are void for lack of capacity, undue influence or fraud and professional negligence claims relating to Trusts and Estates.

 Kerry regularly delivers training on the latest developments in the sector and is an accomplished conference speaker.
-Externally, Kerry is recognised by Legal 500 and it is commented that she is "experienced and gutsy".
+Externally, Kerry is recognised by Legal 500 and it is commented that she is "experienced and gutsy" and "extremely knowledgeable in the area of contentious probate’, dealing with matters ‘timeously and with precision and expertise’.
 Kerry is also a full member of the Association of Contentious Trusts and Probate Specialists ("ACTAPS").

 - National charity: Advising the charity in relation to a claim under the Inheritance (Provision for Family and Dependants) Act 1975 by the Deceased's adult child.

 - Private client: Acting on behalf of a residuary beneficiary in relation to a probate action which included allegations of fraud and undue influence surrounding the preparation and execution of the Deceased's Will.

 - Private client: Acting on behalf of the deceased's disabled wife in relation to a claim under the Inheritance (Provision for Family and Dependants) Act 1975 in an estate worth in excess of £3 million.
 The matter also included a successful application to bring the claim out of time.